Self-Normalization for CUSUM-based Change Detection in Locally Stationary Time Series: Introduction

 This factorization can indeed be used to derive a test for the hypotheses

-The construction of a test for the general hypotheses from \eqref{eq:hypothesis} is technically more complex.
-The developed tests are based on a bivariate version of the partial sum process, which is presented, jointly with mathematical preliminaries in Section \ref{sec:process}.
+The construction of a test for the general hypotheses from \eqref{eq:hypothesis} is technically more complex, and relies on the main theoretical contribution, a functional central limit theorem for a double-indexed partial sum process that converges to a Brownian sheet integral under mild assumptions and appears to be of independent interest.
+The developed tests are based on this process, which is presented, jointly with mathematical preliminaries in Section \ref{sec:process}.
 Subsequently, tests for the hypotheses in \eqref{eq:hypothesis} and \eqref{eq:simple_hyp} are developed in Section \ref{sec:change_detection}.
 Section \ref{sec:empirical} contains an extensive simulation study and applications to real data.
 Section \ref{sec:conclusion} concludes the paper, while proofs of the main results are deferred to Section \ref{sec:proof}.

 Throughout this paper, $\stackrel{\Dc}{=}$ denotes equality of distributions, the symbol $\convw$ denotes weak convergence, and all convergences are for $n\to\infty$, if not mentioned otherwise.